Planning and Development

 Introduction

-What are the main provisions of the CPR?
+What are the main provisions of CPR 2024?

-An agreed system of Assessment and Verification of Constancy of Performance as above
+• A strengthened system for the Assessment and Verification of Constancy of Performance (AVCP)

 Authorised Officers

-Fingal County Council have appointed authorised officers under Regulation 11 of the European Union (Construction Products) Regulations 2013 for the purposes these regulations.
+Fingal County Council has appointed authorised officers under the European Union (Construction Products) Regulations 2025 (S.I.
+No. 669/2025) for the purposes of carrying out market surveillance and enforcement of the Construction Products Regulation (EU) 2024/3110

 Colin Gallagher Senior Engineer